learn-co-curriculum/phase-1-filtering-arrays/README.md

 // LOG: Kate
 ```

-Nice, we've extracted some of the hard-coded logic out of the function, making
+Nice!
+We've extracted some of the hard-coded logic out of the function, making
 it more generic and reusable.
 However, now we want to filter our users based on
-whose favorite animal is a jaguar, and our `colorFilter()` won't work.
-Let's
+whose favorite animal is a jaguar, and our `colorFilter()` function won't work.
-abstract the function a bit further:
+Let's abstract the function a bit further:

 ```js
 function filter (collection, attribute, value) {